Zha0rong/Buzz/README.md

 Buzz is a pipeline that can be used to find different regions of biological interest by cellular composition in Spatial Transcriptome dataset.

-For now it only supports MERFISH.
-The support for Visium is coming soon.
+For now it only supports MERFISH (output from Baysor and Watershed) and Visium.

 ## What is MERFISH?